The PROVIDE Climate Risk Dashboard

 Overshooting the Paris Agreement temperature thresholds is a distinct possibility.
 Overshoot scenarios are defined by the IPCC Glossary as pathways that exceed the stabilization level (concentration, forcing, or temperature) before the end of a time horizon of interest (e.g., before 2100) and then decline towards that level by that time.
 Once the target level is exceeded, removal by sinks of greenhouse gases is required.

-The PROVIDE Climate Risk Dashboard is an online platform providing detailed information on overshoot scenarios and expected impacts and their reversibility, with unique sectoral coverage including extreme events, biodiversity, cryosphere, sea level rise, agriculture, economic damages, socio-economic vulnerabilities among others.
-The information includes global, national and city level modelling results.
-The design and the presentation of the data is currently co-developed together with stakeholders.
+The PROVIDE Climate risk dashboard is an online platform providing detailed information on overshoot scenarios and expected impacts and their reversibility, with unique sectoral coverage including extreme events, biodiversity, cryosphere, carbon cycle, marine climate, economic damages, and socio-economic vulnerabilities, among others.
+The information includes global, national, and city-level modelling results.
+The dashboard offers innovative approaches to data presentation and a cutting-edge design co-developed in cooperation with stakeholders.

-An overshoot proofing module for adaptation planning will be made available for adaptation planners.
-The Overshoot Proofing Methodology is co-developed together with a diverse group of stakeholders within the PROVIDE project.
+The dashboard includes an overshoot proofing module for adaptation planning which was co-developed together with a diverse group of stakeholders within the PROVIDE project.

-A beta version of the PROVIDE Dashboard has been launched in October 2022 and will be further developed within the project duration.
+Version 3 of the Dashboard was launched in December 2024 and the dashboard will be further developed beyond project end.

 Get involved